Noisy scrubbird: Distribution

 The noisy scrubbird is one of Australia's rarest birds.
 It was presumed extinct until a population was discovered at Two Peoples Bay, east of Albany in Western Australia in the 1960s.
 Since then a recovery plan has been put into action.
 Populations of the bird have been translocated to nearby Bald Island, in Waychinicup National Park, as well as the Porongorup Ranges, where a bushfire had destroyed much of the population.

+In 2025, the total population of birds was estimated at 1,500 individuals.
+In September 2025 three birds were reintroduced to West Cape Howe National Park where it has not been found since the 1890s.

 Habitat

 A reason that the noisy scrubbird's populations are so threatened is due to them being a very endemic species with specific living conditions and niche.
-They prefer subtropical to temperate rainforests >600 m in elevation with closed forests that are within 5–15 m in height.
-They require dense ground-cover wetlands with cover that only occurs in their small range after the recovery from a forest fire or other serious natural disaster such as flooding or logging events.
 In addition, they also require very dense leaf litter to feed upon the leaf-degrading invertebrates which they prefer.
 They typically inhabit areas that have been recovering for approximately 10 years, but there has been reported colonizations as soon as 2 years following the damage.
 The scrubbird has never been recorded to inhabit an area that has not been burnt or damaged in the previous 50 years.
 Their known range is approximately 45 km² combined including the Two Peoples Bay and Bald Island populations.